apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

     FS' = FS where data(path) == cache

+Some applications have been known to call `flush()` on a closed stream on the assumption that it is harmless.
+Implementations MAY support this behaviour.

 ### <a name="close"></a>`close()`

+The `close()` operation saves all data to the filesystem and releases any resources used for writing data.
+All subsequent `write()` calls on the stream MUST then fail with an `IOException`.

-The `close()` operation completes the write.
-It is expected to block until the write has completed (as with `Syncable.hflush()`), possibly until it has been written to durable storage (as HDFS does).
+The `close()` call is expected to block until the write has completed (as with `Syncable.hflush()`), possibly until it has been written to durable storage (as HDFS does).